 - A button asking them to provide their location.

-The pins on the map represent every person who has participated in the demo.
+The big reveal The pins on the map represent every person who has participated in the demo.
 Each color represents a different cloud.

 At the bottom of the page are three containers.
 The containers show the number requests received and allocated per cloud.

 When developing a UI, I found it really helpful to split it into smaller chunks.
 Doing this helps really helped me identify what I needed to build to do to get the project done.